New marine species spotted at Kimmeridge

 Brittle stars, sea urchins and other starfish will want to stay out of the way of this speedy carnivorous starfish!

-Join us for a special Easter rockpool ramble in Kimmeridge Bay to discover wildlife on the seashore.
+Join us for a guided rockpool ramble in Kimmeridge Bay to discover wildlife on the seashore.

 Improvements are now completed enhancing pedestrian access links between the refurbished Fine Foundation Wild Seas Centre at Kimmeridge Bay and the Etches Collection Fossil Museum in the village…